stormpath/stormpath-documentation/source/005_auth_n.rst

 .. _configure-sp-in-idp:

-Step 3: Configure Your Service Provider in your Identity Provider
+Step 3: Configure Your Service Provider in Your Identity Provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next you will have to configure your Stormpath-powered application as a Service Provider in your Identity Provider.
 In order to retrieve the required values, simply send a GET to the ``serviceProviderMetadata`` link found in your Directory's Provider object.